Data Quality and Expectations

 With this example we have demonstrated how:

-• to use Bauplan to create and run expectation tests to ensure data quality in a data pipeline.
-By leveraging Bauplan’s standard expectations library, we validated that the on_scene_datetime column contains no null values, which is crucial for accurate waiting time calculations.
+• to use bauplan to create and run expectation tests to ensure data quality in a data pipeline.
+By leveraging bauplan’s standard expectations library, we validated that the on_scene_datetime column contains no null values, which is crucial for accurate waiting time calculations.

 • expectation tests can halt the pipeline when critical data quality issues are detected, allowing developers to address problems before they impact production.
-This example highlights Bauplan’s ability to integrate robust data quality checks seamlessly into data workflows, ensuring reliable and accurate data processing.
+This example highlights bauplan’s ability to integrate robust data quality checks seamlessly into data workflows, ensuring reliable and accurate data processing.